nerds-with-keyboards/routerino/README.md

 ##### `baseUrl`: string;

 The base URL to use for canonical tags and og:url meta tags.
 If not provided, uses `window.location.origin`.

-This is useful when you want to specify the production URL regardless of the current environment.
+This is useful when your site is accessible from multiple domains (for example, both example.com and example.net point to the same app).
+Set it to the preferred domain and all canonical and og:url tags will consistently point there.
+Also helpful for pinning to the production URL in development or staging environments.

 **Important:** The baseUrl must NOT end with a trailing slash (`/`).
 Correct example: `"https://example.com"`